 The Company will use and share protected health information of Insureds as necessary to carry out payment and health care operations as permitted by law.
-We are required by law to maintain the privacy of our Insureds’ protected health information and to provide Insureds with notice of our legal duties and privacy practices with respect to their protected health information.
+We are required by law to maintain the privacy of our Insureds’ protected health information and to provide Insureds with a Notice of our legal duties and privacy practices concerning their secure health information.
 We are required to abide by the terms of this Notice so long as it remains in effect.
-We reserve the right to change the terms of this Notice and to make the new Notice effective for all protected health information maintained by us.
+We reserve the right to change this Notice’s terms and make the new Notice effective for all protected health information maintained by us.
 Copies of any revised notices will be mailed to all Insureds then covered by the Company.

 Uses and Disclosures of Your Protected Health Information

-This section describes uses and disclosures of your protected health information that we may make.
-In some states, more stringent laws may limit or prohibit a use or disclosure described below.
-In those circumstances, the Company will conduct itself according to the more stringent law.
+This section describes the uses and disclosures of your protected health information that we may make.
+More stringent laws may limit or prohibit the use or disclosure described below in some states.
+In those circumstances, the Company will conduct itself according to the stricter regulation.

-- Uses and Disclosures for Payment—The Company will make uses and disclosures of your protected health information as necessary and as permitted by law for payment purposes.
-For example, we may use information regarding your medical procedures and treatment to process and pay claims or to determine whether services are covered under the Treatment program rider.
+- Uses and Disclosures for Payment—The Company will use and disclose your protected health information as necessary and as permitted by law for payment purposes.
+For example, we may use information regarding your medical procedures and treatment to process and pay claims or determine whether services are covered under the Treatment program rider.
 The Company may also forward such information to another health plan, which may also have an obligation to process and pay claims on your behalf.

-- Uses and Disclosures for Health Care Operations—The Company will use and disclose your protected health information as necessary, and as permitted by law, for our health care operations.
-This includes enrollment, underwriting, policy issuance, securing reinsurance, customer service, and other activities relating to the creation and servicing of your insurance coverage, compliance, auditing, rating, fraud and abuse detection, business management and general administrative activities, quality improvement and assurance, and other functions related to the Treatment program rider.
-Such activities may involve our use of third parties that perform services for us.
+- Uses and Disclosures for Health Care Operations—The Company will use and disclose your protected health information as necessary and as permitted by law for our health care operations.
+This includes enrollment, underwriting, policy issuance, securing reinsurance, customer service, and other activities relating to the creation and servicing of your insurance coverage, compliance, auditing, rating, fraud and abuse detection, business management and general administrative activities, quality improvement, and assurance, and other functions related to the Treatment program rider.
+Such activities may involve using third parties that perform services for us.
 When we hire other parties to help us conduct our business, we require them to protect your protected health information.
-Further, we do not permit them to use or share your protected health information for any purpose other than the work they are doing on our behalf or as required by law.
-In addition, your Northwestern Mutual Financial Representative and others assisting your Financial Representative have access to the information that they need to provide service to you.
+Further, we do not permit them to use or share your protected health information for any purpose other than their work on our behalf or as required by law.
+In addition, your Northwestern Mutual Financial Representative and others assisting your Financial Representative have access to the information they need to provide service to you.

 - Be assured that the Company will not disclose any other protected health information to your employer without your written authorization.

-- Family and Friends Involved in Your Care—With your approval, the Company may from time to time disclose your protected health information to designated family, friends, and others who are involved in your care or in payment for your care.
+- Family and Friends Involved in Your Care—With your approval, the Company may, from time to time, disclose your protected health information to designated family, friends, and others who are involved in your care or payment for your consideration.
 Such disclosures are limited to the information necessary to facilitate that person’s involvement in caring for you or paying for your care.
-If you are unavailable, incapacitated, or facing an emergency medical situation, and we determine that a limited disclosure may be in your best interest, we may share limited protected health information with such individuals without your approval.
-If you have designated a person (i.e., secondary addressee) to receive information regarding payment of the premium on your substance use disorder treatment policy, we will inform that person when your premium has not been paid.
-We may also disclose limited protected health information to a public or private entity that is authorized to assist in disaster relief efforts in order for that entity to locate a family member or other person that may be involved in some aspect of caring for you.
+If you are unavailable, incapacitated, or facing an emergency medical situation, and we determine that a limited disclosure may be in your best interest, we may share protected health information with such individuals without your approval.
+Suppose you have designated a person (i.e., secondary addressee) to receive information regarding payment of the premium on your substance use disorder treatment policy.
+In that case, we will inform that person when your premium has not been paid.
+We may also disclose limited protected health information to a public or private entity authorized to assist in disaster relief efforts for that entity to locate a family member or other person involved in some aspect of caring for you.